Deep Seabed Mining: WWF has filed a lawsuit against the government

 WHAT ARE WE RISKING WITH DEEP SEABED MINING?

-• Mining can destroy vulnerable and unique wildlife and can break up continuous habitats in the deep sea.
-We risk destroying huge areas of the seabed in the deep sea.
+• Drilling, excavating and digging on the seabed can destroy vulnerable and unique wildlife and cause large scale habitat fragmentation.
+We risk destroying huge areas of the seabed.

-• Loss of species and destruction of habitats in the deep sea can lead to less food for fish and other marine life.
+• Loss of wildlife and destruction of habitats in the deep sea can lead to less food and other negative consequences for fish and other marine life, and may potentially impact marine life in large parts of the ocean.

 • Expected emissions of chemicals, waste products and particles from mining operations can pollute the marine environment, even far away from the operations themselves.

-• Potential future important scientific discoveries, such as medicines, may be lost.
+• Potential future scientific discoveries, such as medicines, may be lost.

 Read more about the dangers of deep seabed mining here.